sugiyamath/paraemb/README.md

 |colname|sentence1|sentence2|label|
 |description|the input sentence of the model|pair sentence of input|0: hard-negative, 1:hard-positive|

-execute function has these params:
+execute function in prepare.py has these params:

 ```
 execute(datapath, output_prefix)